clintmod/macprefs/README.md

 ## What it Does

-It backs up all the preferences for the domains listed by running `defaults domains` + `NSGlobalDomain` (NSGlobalDomain contains some system preferences)
+- Backs up all the preferences for the domains listed by running `defaults domains` + `NSGlobalDomain` (NSGlobalDomain contains some system preferences)
+- Backs up PowerManagement preferences

 ## Notes